drdxk/tinytsdi/README.md

 Or in function parameters:

-_This is a good pattern to use as both creates a good interface and allows for easier testing._
+_This is a good pattern to use as itcreates a good interface and allows for easier testing (without the requirement of using injection)._

 ```typescript
 function processData(config = inject(CONFIG)) {